A-Stalk/project-scan/README.md

 # project-scan

-to install all dependancies use: yarn install
+to install all dependencies use: yarn install